-50% Three-Year Relative Core FFO per Share Growth vs. Peer Group
+50% Three-Year Relative Core FFO per Share Growth vs. Peer Group 100% Three-Year Relative TSR vs. FTSE Nareit Equity Shopping Center Index

 At the end of the three-year performance period for the 2022 LTI Awards, other than for Mr. Murphy, 50% of the award earned based on achievement of the performance metric vests and the remaining 50% of the earned award vests on the one-year anniversary of such date, subject to continued employment through the applicable vesting date.
 For Mr. Murphy, 100% of the Class C Units earned under his performance-based 2022 LTI Award will vest when earned at the end of the three-year performance period.
-If Mr. Murphy's employment terminates for any reason other than by the Company for cause, he will remain eligible to vest in the performance-based LTI Award as follows: (i) if the termination occurs before 50% of the performance period has elapsed, a pro-rated portion of the award actually earned will vest based on performance at the end of the performance period, with the proration calculated based on the ratio of the number of days employed during the performance period to the total number of days in the performance period, and (ii) if the termination occurs after 50% or more of the performance period has elapsed, 100% of the Class C Units actually earned at the end of the performance period will vest.
+If Mr. Murphy's employment terminates for any reason other than by the Company for cause, he will remain eligible to vest in the performance-based LTI Award as follows: (i) if the termination occurs before 50% of the performance period has elapsed, a pro-rated portion of the award actually earned will vest based on performance period to the total number of days in the performance period, and (ii) if the termination occurs after 50% or more of the performance period has elapsed, 100% of the Class C Units actually earned at the end of the performance period will vest.